Keeeweeee/kes-console/README.md

 - ⚡ Boot screen & power-off sequence
 - 😈 Sassy AI commentary based on player behavior

+## 🎥 Demo Video

+The full gameplay + AI commentary demo is included in this repository.

+➡️ Download: `demo/kes-demo.mp4`

+(Preview may not render in GitHub UI due to file size.)

 ## Tech Stack

 - React + TypeScript + Vite